 This piece is too heavily indebted to Susan Sontag, but then it’s almost impossible when you write about photography and atrocity not to end up parroting Sontag.
 No matter how far you think you’ve moved your argument away from the lucid clarity of Sontag’s observations, you end up right back … Continue Reading Images of Dying and Dead Children

 I think the damage done by celebrity photography is much more grave than the mere pollution of magazines, newspapers and other media that favor this form of entertainment.
 Fetishizing the celebrity class overemphasizes the role meritocracy plays in creating and sustaining wealth and privilege.
-The traces of genuine humanity, humility … Continue Reading Annie Leibovitz’s work.
-Her most recent show, “Pilgrimage,” is no exception, even though it doesn’t focus on living celebrities.
-It begins this way (and can be found in its entirety here):
+The traces of genuine humanity, humility … Continue Reading Annie Leibovitz’s “Pilgrimage”

 I invested in a hefty collection of Ginsberg’s poetry before heading off to the National Gallery of Art exhibition devoted to his photography.
 I knew the famous poems, “Howl,” “Wichita Vortex Sutra,” “Kaddish,” from anthologies and other sources, but I hadn’t spent sustained time with Ginsberg’s writing.
 Now I wish … Continue Reading Allen Ginsberg at the National Gallery

 I wrote a quick piece about a striking image that came out of Sunday’s health care reform vote.
 Around noon, Nancy Pelosi and top Democratic leaders walked from the Cannon Office Building to the House, with Pelosi carrying a rather over sized gavel.
 It was an impromptu gesture, by all … Continue Reading Nancy and the Gavel

 Since the war in Iraq began, I’ve been looking at and writing about media images of death and destruction.
 The images coming out of Haiti strike me as more graphic than most newspapers have been willing to print in the past decade.
 I ponder why in today’s Washington Post.

 I think this show is better than it might seem on superficial first glance.
 Richard Ross’s photographs of institutional spaces include interrogation rooms, prisons and execution chambers.
 But also high-school corridors, hotel phone booths and religious spaces.
-If you take these connections too seriously, it seems like Ross is making silly, agit-prop … Continue Reading The Architecture of Authority, first appeared in New York and is now in Washington, DC, at the National Building Museum.
-And as most things at the NBM, it’s worth some attention.
-My review is here.
+If you take these connections too seriously, it seems like Ross is making silly, agit-prop … Continue Reading The Architecture of Authority